tilburgsciencehub/website/content/topics/Analyze/causal-inference/panel-data/event_studies.md

 ## Context and background

-Throughout this example we will be using panel data from a field experiment conducted in Tilburg between 2014 and 2015, with the objective of encouraging households to separate their waste effectively.
+Throughout this example we will be using panel data from a field experiment conducted in Tilburg between 2014-2015, with the objective of encouraging households to separate their waste effectively.
 For more details, refer to the related paper by Ben Vollaard and Daan van Soest, 2023 titled ["Punishment to promote prosocial behavior: a field experiment"](https://www.sciencedirect.com/science/article/pii/S0095069623001171?dgcid=SSRN_redirect_SD&ssrnid=4569587).

 In this experiment, households used a dual-compartment garbage container, and the treatment involved a one-month crackdown by inspectors.
 Prior to the crackdown, a letter was sent to all households on a designated route announcing the enforcement action.
 During this period, inspectors checked the contents of each garbage container.
 If violations were detected, warnings were issued, and fines were imposed.